How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 How to install a basement sump pump chamber

-For retrospective installation where you’re adding a sump pump to an existing basement, you’ll need to break through the existing screed to create a hole larger than the sump chamber.
-Then, form a suitable concrete base.
-The sump pit should be at least 400 mm larger than the diameter of the sump chamber.
+For adding a sump pump to an existing basement, you’ll need to break through the existing screed to create the hole, which must be large enough for the sump chamber.
+Then, follow the above directions to set a suitable concrete base and surrounding.

-5. Backfill the tank with a mass concrete mix of at least 100 mm thickness.
+Once this is complete, backfill the tank with a mass concrete mix of at least 100mm thickness.

 How to plumb your sump tank